ADVANCES IN ANALYTICAL INSTRUMENTATION - 2022/3

 - develop communication skills in individual and group practicals.

 The learning and teaching methods include:

-Combination of lectures (25 hours), practical sessions (35 hours) and tutorials (3 hours)
+Combination of lectures, workshops, practical sessions and tutorials

 - individual and group practical sessions;